ControlledChaos/sitecore/README.md

 First change the name of the core plugin file to reflect the new name of your plugin.
 Or leave the name since it clearly describes the purpose of the plugin.

-Next change the information above in the plugin header and either change the plugin name in the License & Warranty notice or remove it.
+Next change the information in the plugin header of the core plugin file and either change the plugin name in the License & Warranty notice or remove it.

 Following is a list of strings to find and replace in all plugin files.